squirrel tail grass

 - Flowering period: June - July

 - Other features: the flowerheads can be cut and dried for floral arrangements

 A beautiful annual or short lived perennial grass that produces long-bristled, pale green seedheads, that are flushed with red or purple and fade to light tan as they age.
 These feathery flower spikes are useful for cutting and drying if picked early.
 They usually produce loads of seed, so will come back year after year if they are in a good spot.
-It is great in seaside plantings as it is quite tolerant of salt, but avoid planting near livestock as the barbed awns around the seeds can cause problems if eaten.
-The flowerheads dry well and make attractive additions to arrangements.
+It is great in seaside plantings as it is quite tolerant of salt, but avoid planting near livestock or pets as the barbed awns around the seeds can cause problems.

 There are currently no articles for this item.